 DNS Cache Poisoning

 However, it doesn’t end there.
 They also engage in a process called DNS cache poisoning.
-This is a type of “spoofing” where an entry in a DNS server (the computer that connects web site addresses to the IP addresses where they are hosted) is changed to send somebody elsewhere.
+This is a type of “spoofing” where an entry in a DNS server (the computer that connects website addresses to the IP addresses where they are hosted) is changed to send somebody elsewhere.
 So, for example, let’s say you go to a website called “bannedinchina.com.”
 The Chinese government, which controls the local DNS servers, might have changed the entry for that.
-Now it goes to a website espousing the benefits of good citizenship and necessity to follow the rules.
+Now it goes to a website espousing the benefits of good citizenship and the necessity to follow the rules.
 That “good citizen” website might track where you are so you get a visit from the police later.

 DNS cache poisoning is so effective that it once briefly expanded the Great Firewall.
 DNS servers share information around the world to stay up to date.
 One American ISP accidentally set its servers to share with a Chinese server.
 They got poisoned entries that then spread all over the country and blocked Twitter, Facebook, and Youtube in the US.

-Not only does China have powerful computers that scan Internet traffic for keywords that they find subversive, they also have an enormous police force for it.
+Not only does China have powerful computers that scan Internet traffic for keywords that they find subversive, but they also have an enormous police force for it.
 While there isn’t a lot of reliable information about the Cyberspace Administration of China, some reports suggest that it employs over 2 million people.
-Many of them off official payrolls.
+Many of them are off official payrolls.